wolvesandfirestudio/flask-deployment-template/README.md

 ## Notes

 This template is based on a production setup used in a real investigative tool (Ember Relay) and follows best practices for deploying small, secure Flask APIs.

 ---

+## Why I Made This

+This template is based on real infrastructure I built and deployed for **Ember Relay**, an AI-powered investigative tool.
+I created this public version to help other devs — and to showcase my systems experience to potential clients.

+If you're looking for someone who can spin up reliable backends, troubleshoot broken deployments, or automate operational chaos into calm, feel free to reach out.

+## License

+MIT

+## Author

+Built and maintained by [@wolvesandfirestudio](https://github.com/wolvesandfirestudio)

+---